 Dog Mountain, located near Morton, is probably the most used hang gliding site in western Washington, and it’s no wonder, given the spectacular views of Mt.
 Rainier, Mt.
 Adams and Mt.
 St. Helens from above launch, and the consistently soarable conditions throughout the year.
 Dog is a USHPA-insured site, and all pilots must be current USHPA members to fly here.
 Additionally, the landowner maintains a locked gate at the bottom of the access road, and pilots must obtain a key and sign a waiver each year.
 Dog is H-2 friendly, especially now that the “Dogpatch” LZ is accessible year round, but novice pilots must be accompanied by a H-3 or higher rated pilot who can explain site protocol and potential hazards.
 Dog is CBCC’s “home” site, and many pilots spend the weekend there with kids and dogs and all the outdoor toys, camping at Dogpatch when the lake is low enough, and sharing tales around the driftwood bonfire.

-Protocol: $15 Day Use, $25 Weekend Use Fee.
-USHPA membership required.
+Protocol: USHPA and CBCC membership required.
 All pilots and HG tandem students must be current USHPA members and must sign the Dog Mt.
 Waiver, understand, and agree to the protocols contained therein to fly this site.
 Intermediate/H-3 (or Novice/H-2 w/sponsor) minimum.
-Keys for access to launch are available for $50 (CBCC members) and $60 (non-members) annually.
+Key memberships for vehicle access to launch are available for an additional $50 annually.
 Pilots must have a minimum of Intermediate/H-3 rating to obtain a key.
 Re-lock gate every time after passing through.
 Helmet and parachute are required.